racherb/racherb.github.io/_posts/2019-07-05-the-first-step-to-a-Safe-ai.md

 Considering the *mare magnum* of licensing options existing in this industry:

-- Is the definition of a new software license justified?
+- :one: Is the definition of a new software license justified?

-- How to make it without adding more confusion to the existing problem of license proliferation, without duplicating reestablished concepts or interfering with existing ones?
+- :two: How to make it without adding more confusion to the existing problem of license proliferation, without duplicating reestablished concepts or interfering with existing ones?

-- How to apply it effectively and without social exclusion?
+- :three: How to apply it effectively and without social exclusion?

-- How would you give to the development of Secure Artificial Intelligence?
+- :four: How would you give to the development of Secure Artificial Intelligence?

 These are some challenges that a new type of license will have to solve.